Benefits of Stage Gate Process for Resource Management

 - Increase resources and budgets for a project or program if they are business-critical.

 - Cancel a project or program if its objectives no longer match those of the company.

 - Put a project on hold to prioritize other projects or programs that better fit the new strategic objectives.

 Although the Stage Gate Processes are better suited to R&D and new product development projects because of the uncertainty surrounding these types of initiatives, actually it can be adapted to any type of project or program.

 Review processes act as decision-making enablers

 The review processes so distinctive of this methodology also serve as decision enablers in some of the most important aspects of project portfolio management.
-Hence, Phase-Gate is applicable to any kind of project.
-Some examples of decision-making facilitated by the Phase-gate Process:
+Hence, Stage Gate is applicable to any kind of project.
+Some examples of decision-making facilitated by the Phase Gate Process: